Use-case descriptions

 - The caretaker toggles off the input history.

-- Stan receives reduced visual stimuli and can comfortably enjoy playing the AAC game.
+- AAC player receives reduced visual stimuli and can comfortably enjoy playing the AAC game.

 Alternate flows / exceptions:

-- Steven has registered a new command and uses the command history to troubleshoot the new command.
+- Developer has registered a new command and uses the command history to troubleshoot the new command.

 - He has confidence that it was registered correctly and working once he is able to see it in the command history.